mondalsurajit/newgit/README.md

- # Delet and Pop fetures in Python
+ # Delet and Pop features in Python